jqk/FileExtensionCounter/README.md

 $ fec

-Copyright (c) 1999-2023 Not a dream Co., Ltd. file extension counter (fec) 1.2.0, 2023-09-11
+Copyright (c) 1999-2023 Not a dream Co., Ltd. file extension counter (fec) 1.2.1, 2023-09-11

-Argument error: wrong number of argument

 Usage:
-  fec [<byPassPermissionError> <caseSensitive> <recursive> <sortMethod>] <path/to/counting/extensions>
+  fec [<bypassPermissionError> <caseSensitive> <recursive> <sortMethod>] <path/to/counting/extensions>
-       counting extensions in specified path
+       counting extensions in specified path.

 Options:
   All options must be either specified in order or omitted.
 Default values are used when omitted: -t -f -t -e

-  byPassPermissionError: -t is true, skip the permission error (default); -f is false, throw an error caseSensitive        : -t is true, the extension is case sensitive; -f is false, the extension is case insensitive (default) recursive            : -t is true, sub directories are included (default); -f is false, sub directories are excluded sortMethod           : how to sort the result
+  bypassPermissionError: -t is true, skip the permission error (default).
+                         -f is false, throw an error.
+  caseSensitive        : -t is true, the extension is case sensitive.
+                         -f is false, the extension is case insensitive (default). recursive            : -t is true, sub directories are included (default).
+                         -f is false, sub directories are excluded. sortMethod           : how to sort the result.
-                         -c means sort by count
+                         -c means sort by count.
-                         -e means sort by extension (default)
+                         -e means sort by extension (default).
-                         -s means sort by size
+                         -s means sort by size.

 Otherwise: show this help.
 See <https://github.com/jqk/FileExtensionCounter> for more information.